 The South Coast Rail project will restore commuter rail service between Boston and southeastern Massachusetts by the end of 2023.
 Taunton, Fall River and New Bedford are the only major cities within 50 miles of Boston that do not currently have commuter rail access to Boston.
 South Coast Rail will reconnect this region to jobs and generate economic development.
 Construction is beginning in 2020.

-- operate three morning peak trains and three evening peak trains to both New Bedford and Fall River
+- Will operate three morning peak trains and three evening peak trains to both New Bedford and Fall River.

-- operate up to six morning and six evening peak trains to Taunton and Middleborough because all of the trains will pass through these communities
+- Will operate up to six morning and six evening peak trains to Taunton and Middleborough because all of the trains will pass through these communities.

 At the same time, MassDOT will proceed with designing, permitting and funding the Stoughton Straight Electric Alternative (Full Build Project), which was already reviewed under the Massachusetts Environmental Policy Act (MEPA).
 The Full Build Project will travel on the Stoughton Main Line and Northeast Corridor (north of Canton Junction).
 The Full Build presents more challenges related to wetland impacts, complex engineering, electrification and cost.
 An anticipated service start date will be developed as the project advances.